-Join Ms. Carrie and friends for a fun-filled storytime!
-Children and caregivers meet every Wednesday morning from 10-11 a.m. for an hour of stories and songs.
+Join Ms. Alexandra and friends for a fun-filled storytime!
+Children and caregivers meet every Thursday morning at 11:00 and every Saturday morning at 10:00 during the summer for an hour of stories, parachute play, and art activities!
 This is a great time for parents to get to know one another in the community, and to help prepare young readers for school.

 Everyone knows the importance of reading to children at home, but did you know that your child also benefits from attending group story times at our library?
 These are just a few of the benefits:

 - Children watch others become engaged in a story and learn from each other.

 - They are exposed to a wide variety of authors and genres.